NIH-NCPI/ncpi-fhir-platform-evaluation/README.md

 # Basic Usage
 The most important arguments are listed below, however, users can change details such as log directory, report directory, report prefix and log level using command line arguments.
 These are described in the default help listing described above.

+If a fhir_hosts file doesn't exist in your current working directory when running the test, it will dump an example fhir_hosts configuration file.
+Please see instructions below about making the changes specific to your fhir server(s).

+To run the entire test suite, simply run the command optionally followed by any arguments:
+    evaluate_server

 ## Choosing the platform to be tested
 Once you have a valid hosts configuration, you can choose which host to run tests against using -e/--env host_id.
 The help listing will list each of the configured hosts the program has found in your fhir_hosts file